We take a closer look at Francoise D’Aubigné, Marquise de Maintenon, the second wife of King Louis XIV, the legendary ‘untitled Queen of France’.

-She was raised by a fiercely catholic mother Jeanne de Cardilhac, who had her baptised as a catholic.
-Ironically, dispite this, she gave her children a Protestant education.
+Francoise D’Aubigné was raised by a fiercely Catholic mother Jeanne de Cardilhac, who had her baptized as a catholic.
+Ironically, despite this, she gave her children a Protestant education.

 She is believed to have been born in a prison, the same one in which her father was later imprisoned for failing to pay off his debts.

 Her father, Constant d’Aubigné, was freed from prison in 1645 and the family set off to the Guadeloupe where her father, wrongly we may add, believed he had been made governor of an island located there known as Marie-Galante, despite the fact that the post was not vacant.

 The family lived there for two years before returning to France before her father died in 1647, whereby she was entrusted into the care of an aunt, who she had never met before.